Grândola, Vila Morena: Role in the Carnation Revolution

-In early 1970's, a number of José Afonso's songs were banned by the Estado Novo censors from being publicly played or broadcast, as they were considered to be associated with Communism.
-"Grândola, Vila Morena" was not one of banned songs.
+In the early 1970s, a number of José Afonso's songs were banned by the Estado Novo censors from being publicly played or broadcast, as they were considered to be associated with Communism.
+"Grândola, Vila Morena" was not one of the banned songs.

 Otelo Saraiva de Carvalho, the chief strategist of the military coup by the Armed Forces Movement (MFA), needed a signal that could be transmitted nationwide via radio to all the military officers of the MFA, to indicate the start of their operation.
-His initial idea was to transmit Afonso's song "Venham Mais Cinco", but João Paulo Diniz, a radio host who took part in the plan, convinced Saraiva de Carvalho that it was not a good idea since the song was forbidden by censors and that would raise suspicion.
+His initial idea was to transmit Afonso's song "Venham Mais Cinco", but João Paulo Diniz, a radio host who participated in the planning, convinced Saraiva de Carvalho that it was not a good idea since the song was forbidden by censors and that would raise suspicion.

 Two signals were then decided: the first would be Paulo de Carvalho's "E Depois do Adeus" (which was the Portuguese entry in the Eurovision Song Contest of 1974) and the second would be Afonso's "Grândola, Vila Morena".
 The plan was to transmit the first signal at 22:55 on 24 April, and the second signal between 00:00 and 01:00 on 25 April.

 "E Depois do Adeus" was aired by the Emissores Associados de Lisboa at 22:55, on 24 April 1974.
 "Grândola, Vila Morena" was afterwards aired by Rádio Renascença, at 00:20 on 25 April 1974.
 None of the radio hosts involved were aware that there was a plan for a coup d'état.

 After the broadcasts, strategic points in Portugal were occupied by the MFA troops.
 The military coup operation was successful and resulted in the Carnation Revolution, which overthrew the dictatorship of the Estado Novo regime and marked the beginning of the transition to democracy in Portugal.

 Legacy

 Political legacy

 "Grândola, Vila Morena" continues to be sung in celebrations of the Carnation Revolution every year in Portugal, on 25 April.

-On 15 February 2013, the Prime Minister of Portugal was interrupted by a rendition of the song in the Assembly of the Republic (Portuguese Parliament).
+On 15 February 2013, Portuguese prime minister Pedro Passos Coelho was interrupted by a rendition of the song in the Assembly of the Republic (Portuguese Parliament).
 Protesters in the Assembly's public galleries, unhappy with the contemporary social and economic policies, expressed their discontent through the song.

 In September 2020, protests against the Portuguese far-right party Chega in Évora were marked by crowds singing "Grândola, Vila Morena".

 Cover versions

 Various artists from around the world have recorded cover versions of "Grândola, Vila Morena".
-Portuguese artists who have covered the song include Amália Rodrigues, Dulce Pontes, Roberto Leal and UHF.
+Portuguese artists who have covered the song include Amália Rodrigues, Dulce Pontes, Roberto Leal, María do Ceo and UHF.
 Internationally, it has been covered by Nara Leão, Franz Josef Degenhardt, Charlie Haden, Agit-Prop, Betagarri, Autoramas, Reincidentes and Garotos Podres.

 A version by Spanish singers Cecilia Krull and Pablo Alborán is included in Season 5 of the Netflix series Money Heist.

+There also exists an Esperanto version by singer-songwriter Gianfranco Molle, in his 1979 album ´Horo da opozicio´, titled 'Grandula, Urbeto Bruna´.